 Joint custody arrangements can be reviewed or changed when a substantial change in circumstances impacts the child’s well-being or the practicality of the arrangement.

 Examples include a parent’s relocation, changes in work schedules, or evidence of a parent’s inability to fulfil their custodial duties.
-Reviews are typically conducted by the Court to ensure the custody arrangement remains in the best interests of the child.
+Reviews are typically conducted by the Court to ensure that the custody arrangement remains in the child’s best interests.

 Does Joint Custody Affect Child Support Payments?

 Joint custody can influence child support payments, though it does not necessarily eliminate the need for them.
-The amount of child support is often determined by the financial circumstances of each parent, the child’s needs, and the specific terms of the custody arrangement.
+The amount of child support is often determined by each parent’s financial circumstances, the child’s needs, and the specific terms of the custody arrangement.

 Even with joint custody, one parent may still be required to contribute financially to support the child’s needs, depending on the Court’s decision.